 - Apply an organic mulch over the plastic tarp, and water it thoroughly.
 An organic mulch, such as tree bark or hay, will hold additional moisture, keeping the area even wetter.
 Wet mulch is also heavy, which will help weigh the tarp down so that it doesn't blow away.
 For additional weight, roll some heavy stones onto the tarp.
 The mulch also serves the purpose of hiding the tarp from public view (most people consider tarps to be eyesores).

-- You'll reduce the wait for completion of your tree stump removal project, however, by periodically removing the mulch and tarp for a moment and once again thoroughly soaking the stump and the ground around it.
+- You'll reduce the wait for the completion of your tree stump removal project, however, by periodically removing the mulch and tarp for a moment and once again thoroughly soaking the stump and the ground around it.
 If you still have that nitrogen source at your disposal, add more of it.
 Then reapply the plastic tarp and mulch.
 Soak the mulch again, too, to keep the tarp wet and weighed down.

-Another Chemical Method: Burn It Out With Stump-Out
+Another Chemical Method: Burn It out With Stump-Out

 There is a tree stump removal product called "Stump-Out" that is supposed to break down the wood fiber of stumps, leaving them porous.
 It comes in powder form.
 The porous wood then absorbs kerosene readily.
 After the porous wood is soaked with kerosene and ignited, it will burn away.
 The flame eventually becomes a low, smoldering flame.
 If the use of kerosene and flame is acceptable to you, this is another cheap and easy option for tree stump removal.
-I used it once in a test project.
-Read my review of Stump-Out to see if you'd like to experiment with this product, yourself.